-“According to her description of work,” the article states, “the hairdryer discharged asbestos fibers into her breathing zone daily.”
+“According to her description of work,” the article states, “the hair dryer discharged asbestos fibers into her breathing zone daily.”

 For 16 years, the woman had regular exposure to asbestos.
 She likely had no idea of the danger she faced each day.

-Hair Dryers and Asbestos
+Asbestos in Hair Dryers

 Companies that manufactured asbestos put millions, if not billions, of Americans in danger during the 20th century.
 Even today, many residents are at risk of exposure to the substance.
 Making matters worse, many corporations didn’t disclose the health issues associated with asbestos.
 Their negligence and immoral actions killed many people and destroyed many families.

 According to the article in the International Journal of Occupational and Environmental Health, the United States Consumer Product Safety Commission issued a recall of many hair dryers in 1979 due to asbestos infiltration.
 Despite the action, plenty of hairstylists continued using asbestos-contaminated products through the 1980s.